hagnat/dojo/sum/README.md

 ## BONUS ROUND

-If you managed to complete this exercise, now its time to solve it by using "memory positions".
-Instead a value directly, you need to store it in the object and pass the position you are operating to the functions.
+If you managed to complete this exercise, now its time to solve it by using "memory slots".

+Instead of operating a value directly, you need to store it in the object and pass the slot you are operating with to the functions.

 ```php
     class MathematicalOperators